CNES/S1Tiling/docs/dataflow-normlim.rst

 This step merges all the images of the orthorectified S1 LIA maps on a given S2 grid.
-As all orthorectified images are almost exclusive, they are concatenated by taking the first non null pixel.
+As all orthorectified images are almost exclusive, they are concatenated by taking the first non-null pixel.

 .. _lia-data-caches: